Epitech-Nantes-Tek3/R-Type/README.md

 On Windows :

-- You may use the build.bat or the following commands :
+- You may execute the script `build.bat` or the following commands :

 ```bash
     mkdir build